34. Wörlitz Palaces and Gardens

 The new gardens were also complemented with the construction of a new palace.
-Wörlitz Palace (1769 - 1773) was the first neo-classical building in Germany.
+Wörlitz Palace (1769–1773) is now considered to be the founding building of Classicism in Germany.
 When it was completed, Prince Franz began to build the Gothic House, which marked the beginning of the neo-Gothic period in Germany.

 The 112-hectare park consists of five separate gardens which transition seamlessly and without fencing into the surrounding countryside: the Palace Garden, Neumark's Garden, Schoch's Garden, the Weidenheger, and the New Gardens, which are separated by water, but are linked with bridges and sightlines to form a cohesive, single unit.
 Numerous buildings, small park structures, sculptures, and tree plantings were integrated into the sophisticated system of sightlines.

 A series of views that continue to surprise, delight, and educate visitors to this day.
 The various bridges in the landscape park thus reflect the history of bridge design and illustrate Prince Franz' educational intentions.
 Just as the artificial island Stein and the canals, the watchmen’s houses, and the fields were all integrated into the gardens, the bridges combine “Nützliche mit dem Schönen" ("useful with the beautiful"), a central theme in the Garden Kingdom.